 Note that fundamental research is required as opposed to applied research or methods development.
 When submitting an application, you will be asked to select a scientific discipline that PRF supports.

 The DNI Grant Program is designed as a source of funds for young investigators who are developing their own independent research projects.
-The new investigator must demonstrate to the PRF Program Managers, Advisory Board members, and to the scientific or engineering community of reviewers that the project is an original research direction and is independent of their graduate or post-graduate studies.
-Proposals deemed not “original research” will be denied without external review, or may be rejected by the PRF Advisory Board.
+The new investigator must demonstrate that the project is an original research direction and is independent of their graduate or post-graduate studies.
+Proposals deemed not “original research” will be denied without external review, or may be rejected by the PRF Committee.

 All proposals will undergo a compliance check for the following required elements:

 - Fundamental nature of the research topic;